 - Injunctions regarding certain behavior

-Another provision that some parents want to include in the agreement a “morality clause” or language regarding overnight guests whom a parent has a romantic relationship with.
+Another provision that some parents want to include in the agreement is a “morality clause” or language regarding overnight guests whom a parent has a romantic relationship with.
 Sometimes this is done by putting parameters in the agreement such as “No one is permitted to have an overnight involving a romantic relationship while in possession of the child until they have dated for 6 months or more.”
-This is such a clause which is possible to agree to but a Texas Court is unlikely to order after a divorce.
+This is such a clause that is possible to agree to but a Texas court is unlikely to order it after a divorce.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”